Introduction to trusts: claims about error relating to trust: error in trust deed (rectification)

 In some cases the parties may instead approach us seeking our agreement to ignore the error for tax purposes without going to Court.
 In the absence of a court order, we would normally adhere to the tax consequences that flow from the actual words in the document.

-Refer all cases involving ’rectification’ of trust deeds to Technical and Valuation Edinburgh for advice.
+Refer all cases involving ’rectification’ of trust deeds to Trusts Technical Edinburgh for advice.